Advait550/Automatic-Pill-Dispenser/README.md

 2. The RTC module keeps track of time and triggers dispensing at the scheduled time.
 3. The motorized dispensing mechanism releases the correct pill.
 4. Buzzer or LED notifications alert the user when it's time to take the pill.
-5. (Optional) IoT-enabled features can send alerts to a mobile app or caregiver.
+5. IoT-enabled features can send alerts to a mobile app or caregiver.